Analytical Solutions of Open String Field Theory: Superstring field theory

 for some $\cO$.
 The quantum numbers of $\xi$ dictate that $\cO$ has to have zero ghost number and conformal weight and minus one unit of picture number.
 Hence, it is natural to identify it as the inverse picture changing operator $Y$ and the map in this case should take the form,

 for some $z$ and where $P$ is given by~(\ref{PxiY}).

 The choice of $z$ in~(\ref{Phi1PPsi1}) is important.
 In~\cite{Fuchs:2008zx} it was found that the desirable value for $z$ is $\pm i$.
 This is a natural choice, since these points are invariant under star-multiplication.
 The canonical nature of these points was also used in the construction of the cubic superstring field theories as described above.
+On the other hand and for the same reasons, this choice is also potentially singular.
+Hence, this mapping should be thought of as a singular limit of some (unknown) family of regular mappings.

 An important property of $P(z)$ is~(\ref{QP1}), which implies that the cohomology of $Q$ is empty in the large Hilbert space.
 In~\cite{Fuchs:2008zx} the operator $P$ was defined as a linear combination of $P(\pm i)$, such that the normalization of~(\ref{QP1}) does not change,

 Then, the linearized map~(\ref{Phi1PPsi1}) was trivially extended to a map of the cubic superstring field theory to the non-polynomial one\footnote{The map~(\ref{TheMap}) is not adequate for mapping bosonic solutions to the non-polynomial theory.
 However, bosonic solutions that are given in a pure-gauge form can be (trivially) mapped to the cubic theory and then to the non-polynomial one.},